thma/PolysemyCleanArchitecture/README.md

 ### How can we define such a use case without violating the dependency rule?

 Algebraic Effect systems offer a consistent answer:
-1. We *specify* the usage of effects (that is things from the outer layers) in the use case layer, using an abstract interface.
-The interface will also be defined in the use case layer.
+1. We **declaration effects** in the use case layer by defining them as an abstract interface.
+2. We also specify the actual **usage of effects** in the use case layer by having calls against the abstract interface.
-2. We provide a *interpretations* (or a *semantics*) of these effects only in the outer layers.
+3. We provide an **interpretation** of these effects only in the outer layers.
    This also allows us to provide different implementations.
-This is useful for swapping backends, e.g. migrating from MySQL to PostgreSQL, and it can be used to provide mock implementations for testing purposes.
+   So we can easily swap backends, e.g. migrating from MySQL to PostgreSQL, and it can be used to provide mock implementations for testing purposes.

-Let's see how this looks like when using Polysemy to specify effects:
+Let's see how this looks like when using Polysemy to specify effects.

+### Usage of effects

 ```haskell
 -- | compute the number of available seats for a given day.